gralog/gralog/gralog-external-test/readme.txt

  - Compile your application and put the binary (e.g. foo) into a directory which is in your systems $PATH variable - (e.g. /usr/bin/)

- - Derive a class from gralog.algorithm.AlgorithmExternal (GrALoG Core Package) and have a Constructor which calls the base-constructor with the following
+ - Derive a class from gralog.algorithm.AlgorithmExternal (Gralog core package) and have a Constructor which calls the base-constructor with the following
    parameters:
    1. a gralog.export.ExportFilter instance for the format that your